Money & Living

 $3120 + $2080 + $3640 = nearly $10,000.

 That’s a decent chunk of a house deposit.
-Give it up – cook for yourself every Sunday night and make enough to have for lunch at work and then have a dinner party!
+Give some of it up – cook for yourself every Sunday night and make enough to have for lunch at work and make lunch out a treat for later in the week.
+And then have a dinner party!
 Rotate cooking for each other instead of going out and stop ordering in.
-It’s expensive!

 If we’re going to tell you to give up all of the fun things, we may as well add subscriptions in too.
 Netflix, Stan, Spotify – they add up.
 Try and choose one over the others so you’re reducing your spending.
-Replace TV with going for a walk, reading a book from the library or watching YouTube.
+Replace TV with going for a walk, reading books or watching YouTube.

 That new car you were eyeing up